OctopusDeploy/Architecture/OctopusServer/Api/AspNet.md

 # Testing

 Before migrating an endpoint, we create Integration Tests that exercise the endpoint, using [Assent](https://www.nuget.org/packages/Assent/) to assert on the output.
+These have been shown to force us to do the (sometimes time-consuming) analysis of endpoints which is necessary for correct migration to ASP.NET. [dotCover](https://www.jetbrains.com/dotcover/) should be used to verify that the test cover all appropriate code paths in the relevant Nancy responder, rules and other related code.

 ## Scrubbing

 Because certain values in an endpoint response (GUIDs, timestamps etc.) can change per invocation we scrub these values automatically before the output is checked.
+The scruber methods are all in [`ApprovalTestExtensions`](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Tests.Common/Support/ApprovalTestExtensions.cs).

 ## Header Testing

 Our Assent-based testing approach by default includes HTTP headers.
 While our tests are not specifically concerned with headers, we've chosen to leave these in, scrubbing values as appropriate.
+We may in the future want to remove all of the headers from our tests, and extend [`HeadersFixture`](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.IntegrationTests/Server/Web/HeadersFixture.cs) to test all headers.

 # Developing